 With a short sale, there won’t be any special contingencies or credits paid to the buyer.
 The home will be sold “as-is,” meaning that what you see is what you get, with no room for negotiation on price due to repairs the home may need.

+Buyers who are considering purchasing a short sale home should still have a home inspection and get estimates for repairs that need to be completed.
 Buyers who plan to finance the purchase should also obtain prequalification or preapproval from a mortgage lender prior to submitting an offer.

 Depending on the lender’s short sale process, the borrower may submit some information to their lender prior to receiving an offer, or they may wait and submit a full short sale package all at once after a potential buyer has made a written offer on the home.

 If they’re submitting a short sale package, the lender will let the borrower know exactly what they expect that package to include.
 The borrower should expect to be asked for documentation of their current financial status including pay stubs, tax returns and bank statements, as well as anything that proves their current hardship, such as a termination letter, medical bills, a divorce decree or a death certificate.

 Part of documenting hardship will include writing a hardship letter.
 In this letter, the borrower will detail the circumstances surrounding their hardship.

 If they’re asking the lender to accept the short sale as payment in full and forgo their right to pursue a deficiency judgement against the borrower – meaning the borrower wouldn’t owe the remaining balance on the mortgage not paid for by the home sale – that is included in the letter.
 The lender may or may not agree to this.

 Once the short sale package is submitted, the buyer and seller will have to wait for the lender’s decision before the process can move forward.
 This can potentially take several months while the lien holder reviews the proposal and determines whether it makes sense for them to move forward, make a counteroffer or decline the proposal.